gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 through their spatial coordinates, which we found more useful for large scale analyses and visualization.
-Hence, for each species, we matched all occurrences in eBird to the grid format of the WorldClim variables, and later created a presence-absence community matrix Y, with the sites being the grid cells.
+Hence, for each species, we matched all occurrences in eBird to the grid format of the WorldClim variables, and later created a presence-absence community matrix $Y$, with the sites being the grid cells.
 We also applied the Hellinger transformation on the raw presence-absence data, although the most appropriate method remains to be determined, especially since the data has to be